fuzziqersoftware/resource_dasm/README.md

         256 entries.
 It seems PPSS image sets are meant to be rendered with a subset of this clut, but I haven't been able to figure out (yet) how the game chooses what subset of it to use.

+### icon_unarchiver

+icon_unarchiver unpacks the icons in an Icon Archiver (by Alessandro Levi Montalcini) archive to .icns.

 ### Game map generators